tinabl/world-K-means/README.md

 # world-KMeans
-## an application of ML K-means algorithm on world population and economy dataset
+## application of ML K-means algorithm on world population and economy dataset

 The aim is to analyze the collective effect of several parameters on an unlabeled, high-column dataset containing information about the social and economic status of the world population.
 I created this dataset with Fuzzywuzzy package of Python by merging six dataframes about population and economy